openharmony/docs/en/application-dev/reference/apis/js-apis-ability-featureAbility.md

 Starts an ability.
 This API uses an asynchronous callback to return the result when the ability is terminated.
 The following situations may be possible for a started ability:
  - Normally, you can call [terminateSelfWithResult](#featureabilityterminateselfwithresult7) to terminate the ability.
 The result is returned to the caller.
  - If an exception occurs, for example, the ability is killed, an exception message, in which **resultCode** is **-1**, is returned to the caller.
- - If different applications call this API to start an ability that uses the sington mode and then call [terminateSelfWithResult](#featureabilityterminateselfwithresult7) to terminate the ability, the normal result is returned to the last caller, and an exception message, in which **resultCode** is **-1**, is returned to others.
+ - If different applications call this API to start an ability that uses the singleton mode and then call [terminateSelfWithResult](#featureabilityterminateselfwithresult7) to terminate the ability, the normal result is returned to the last caller, and an exception message, in which **resultCode** is **-1**, is returned to others.

 Observe the following when using this API:
  - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.